NVIDIA-AI-IOT/my-jetson-nano-baseboard/README.md

 ## Quick Start

 You only need a computer to get started right now!
+For a more in-depth setup guide, check out `docs/setup.md`.
 1. Install the appropriate version of KiCAD, an open source schematic and layout design program, for your operating system [here](https://www.kicad.org/download/).
 1. Download this GitHub repository either as a ZIP or on the command line.
 1. Save the following symbol and footprint libraries to the “Design Files/Libraries” folder (you may have to make an account – alternatively, if you want the practice, you could try making them yourself):